bibanon/macrochan-scraper/README.md

     https://macrochan.org/search.php?&offset=45160

 We simply need to make a list of numbers incremented by 20, all the way up to the final offset, and attach the URL `https://macrochan.org/search.php?&offset=` to the beginning.
+A for loop with a python script would work nicely.

 The algorithm for generating the final offset (from the number of images) is: